edgelesssys/contrast/README.md

 Contrast integrates fluently with the existing Kubernetes workflows.
 It's compatible with managed Kubernetes, can be installed as a day-2 operation and imposes only minimal changes to your deployment flow.

-## Use Cases
+## Use cases

 * Increasing the security of your containers
 * Moving sensitive workloads from on-prem to the cloud with Confidential Computing
-* Shielding the code and data even from the own cluster administrators
+* Shielding the code and data even from your own cluster administrators
 * Increasing the trustworthiness of your SaaS offerings
 * Simplifying regulatory compliance
 * Multi-party computation for data collaboration